fredysiswanto/foodtrip-api/.github/ISSUE_TEMPLATE/test_case.md

 A clear and concise description of what you want to add / update.

 **Additional context:**
-please add test case following this template. if you wanna add another column or etc fill free to enhance it.
+Please add Testcase following this template. if you wanna add another column, etc feel free to adjust it.

 ### Test Cases for Template